frenkxs/open-brussels/README.md

 {'k': 'name', 'v': 'Vuntcomplex'}
 {'role': 'street', 'ref': '4004855', 'type': 'way'}
 ```
-But I couldn't assign it either to Kessel-Lo, or to Wilsele: [google maps say the street Vuntcomplex is right in between Wilsele and Kessel-Lo](https://www.google.co.uk/maps/place/Vuntcomplex,+Leuven,+Belgium/
+But I couldn't assign it either to Kessel-Lo, or to Wilsele: [google map says the street Vuntcomplex is right in between Wilsele and Kessel-Lo](https://www.google.co.uk/maps/place/Vuntcomplex,+Leuven,+Belgium/
 @50.9071151,4.6814566,13z/data=!4m5!3m4!1s0x47c160b27c61e455:0xfb240be5198f98f4!8m2!3d50.9071151!4d4.7164755).
 As the next best solution, I replaced the value 'Kessel-Lo;Wilsele' with 'Leuven' (Kessel-Lo and Wilsele are quarters of the Flemish city of Leuven).

 I used the same procedure for language specific tags for cities (`addr:city:fr`, `addr:city:nl`). - There was only one case of misspelling (bruxelles with lower case 'b').